numbermonkey/pihole-dashboard-inky/README.md

-# Clean Dashboard for Pi-Hole
+# Clean Dashboard for Pi-Hole CHANGED TO INKY
 Minimal and clean dashboard to visualize some stats of Pi-Hole with an E-Ink display attached to your Raspberry Pi.

 This is very useful if you keep a Pi Zero with Pi-Hole connected to your router and you want a clean dashboard to monitor its status.